hitchtest/hitchtrigger/README.rst

 * A specified (build) directory did not exist.
 * A period of time has elapsed.
 * A 'watched' variable has changed its value.
-* An exception occurred the previous time the commands were run.
+* An exception occurred the previous time the commands were run (always by default).

 To install from pypi::